-Once the spaghetti is on, the puttanesca sauce starts its life in a very similar way to pasta with aglio e olio (garlic and olive oil): flavoring plenty of good extra-virgin olive oil by slowly sizzling garlic and chili flakes in it.
+The first step in spaghetti puttanesca is very similar way to pasta with aglio e olio (garlic and olive oil): flavoring plenty of good extra-virgin olive oil by slowly sizzling garlic and chili flakes in it.
 Puttanesca ups the pungency factor a few notches by adding anchovies to that mix.
 You can either thinly slice or finely chop the garlic, depending on your mood—honestly, I use both ways equally often—but the anchovies should be chopped quite finely so that they dissolve into the oil as they cook.

 Normally, I'm all for using the garlic press, the Microplane, or the grater to mince garlic rapidly for dishes in which it will be only briefly cooked with other ingredients.
 But for a dish like this, for which you want to really deeply flavor the oil from the get-go, garlic that is pressed or grated ends up burning well before it can infuse the oil.
 (See our testing on minced garlic here.)

 In our guide on How to Buy and Prepare Anchovies, we mentioned that in some applications—particularly those in which anchovy fillets will be served mostly intact, like a Niçoise salad—whole anchovies packed in salt are preferable.
 But for applications in which the anchovies are going to be dissolved, oil-packed fillets will do just fine.
 That's what I use here.